THE BAD NEWS

-It is still possible to have a healthy green lawn!
+It is still possible to have a healthy green lawn without pesticides!

 Below are simple recommendations:

-- Aerate and Over Seed: In early spring and fall, aerate and over seed your yard with the appropriate grass seed (ie shade vs sunlight).
+- Aerate and Over Seed: In early spring and fall, aerate and over seed your yard.
 Over seeding is the best way to fight weed growth.
 If you already have a lot of weeds, you can ask your landscaper to hand pick them, but eventually over seeding will win the day!

 - Test Your Soil: Take a coffee pot full of soil to your local garden center and typically they will test for free your soil’s acidic level (see below image), which determines whether you need to add lime to your yard.
 You can also get a SOIL KIT to send to the University of Delaware for further testing ($15) to determine if you yard needs other things.